albertorizzi/sdp_project/README.md

-# Setup REST and MQTT
+# Setup AdministratorServer and MQTT